-Antique chromolithographs by Sherman Denton published in New York from 1895-1909 with archival double rag matting with a hint of creme, 99% UV Glass, archival foam and a beautiful fruitwood burl molding.
+The artwork has been professionally framed using archival materials.
+Ready to hang in a sports fisherman’s office or home.
+Double rag matting has a hint of cream.
+99% UV blocking glass.
+Backed with archival foam.
+Framed in beautiful fruitwood burl picture frame molding.
 Each piece measures 14″ high x 18″ wide.
 Free Shipping in the continental US.
 Call Anne the old fashioned way to receive personal service at 413-245-4197.

 Sherman Denton was born in Wellesley, Massachusetts which today is complete with Denton Street in honor of his work and home from 1856 through 1937.

 Sherman’s father was a naturalist and geologist.
 He had taken Sherman at age 15 and in the 1880’s to Australia, New Zealand and New Guinea, where he collected natural history specimens.
 During this time he managed to gather the largest collection of freshwater pearls in the United States.

 Upon returning to America as a young man Sherman Denton landed a position working for the “Forest, Fish and Game Commission of the State of New York” and stayed from 1895-1909.
 Denton provided the incredible lifelike water-colored illustrations for over 100 chromolithograph’s, which is exactly what you are looking at for sale here.
 One of the original chromolithographs published more than 100 years ago.

 During this time he developed & patented a method for mounting fish without them losing their natural colors.
 Denton set the standard for natural history fish illustrations.